RSEAA/RSEAA.github.io/harsh_kalra.md

+---
+layout: default
-## My Journey: Navigating Accessibility and Empowerment in the IT Industry
+title: My Journey: Navigating Accessibility and Empowerment in the IT Industry
+permalink: /accessibility_report
+navigation_weight: 1
+---

 Harsh Kalra